 \section{Conclusions and discussion}

-The Eurotransplant Liver Allocation System (ELAS) has changed little since it was introduced in December 2006, despite the fact that several potential areas of improvement have been identified.
+The Eurotransplant Liver Allocation System (ELAS) has changed little since it was introduced in December 2006, despite the fact that several areas of improvement have been identified by ELIAC.
 This lack of development in liver allocation policies stands in contrast to other organ allocation regions.
-For instance, in the United Kingdom the NHS has replaced MELD-based liver allocation in 2018 by a benefits-based allocation scheme \cite{Allen2024}, and liver allocation in the United States was based on MELD-Na in 2016 and switched to MELD 3.0 in 2023 \cite{kimMELD3point0}.
-One major explanation for the lack of policy development within ET is that new allocation policies have to be mutually agreed upon by all member countries.
-Aligning the interests and perspectives of these member countries is challenging, because the countries' widely varying organ donation rates means that they face different challenges in liver allocation.
+For instance, in the United Kingdom the NHS has replaced MELD-based liver allocation in 2018 by a benefits-based allocation scheme \citep{Allen2024}, and liver allocation in the United States was based on MELD-Na in 2016 and switched to MELD 3.0 in 2023 \citep{kimMELD3point0}.
+One major explanation for the lack of policy development within Eurotransplant is that new allocation policies have to be mutually agreed upon by all member countries.
+Aligning the interests and perspectives of these member countries is challenging, because the widely varying organ donation rates among ET member countries mean that the countries face different challenges in liver allocation.